Applying for a residence permit for au pair workers (non-EU/EEA)

 Depending on where you live, the foreigners authority is the municipal administration or the district office.

-Note: The Aliens' Registration Office obtains the consent of the Federal Employment Agency if this is required.
+Note: The Foreigners' Registration Office will obtain the approval of the Federal Employment Agency if this is required.

 Requirements